openstack/nova/HACKING.rst

   Then a new paragraph after a newline that explains in more detail any general information about the function, class or method.
 Example usages are also great to have here if it is a complex class for function.
-After you have finished your descriptions add an extra newline and close the quotations.

   When writing the docstring for a class, an extra line should be placed after the closing quotations.
 For more in-depth explanations for these